Ghepes/ghedev/test/fixtures/profanity-sureness/two.md

-The beaver is a large, primarily nocturnal, semiaquatic rodent.
+The beaver is a large, primarily nocturnal, semiaquatic rodent